 Applications for the 2014 Community Partnership Grants Program to assist American Studies collaborative, interdisciplinary community projects due

 Mar.
 1 | 2014 Regional Chapter Grants

 Applications for the 2014 grants program to assist regional American Studies conferences and projects due

 The term American studies encompasses a vast range of disciplines, all of which, in one way or another, are trying to describe the cultures of the United States.
 In recent years American studies has also incorporated comparative studies of Canada and Latin America; and indeed a transnational, global perspective on American culture has become one of the leading currents in the field as we begin the twenty-first century.
 Where, after all, do the borders of America stop, when its influence was, throughout the twentieth century, so pervasive on world cultures?

 The EAS Forum features periodic online discussions of topics relating American Studies, public scholarship, and teaching.
-We begin with a discussion on Encyclopedias and American Studies with Simon Bronner, Michael Cowan.
-David Gerstner, and Miles Orvell.
+We feature now our fourth forum, a discussion on Learning American Studies: Three Perspectives from High School to Graduate School.

 Members of the ASA have access to the Encyclopedia of American Studies Online as a membership benefit.
 Register here at the Johns Hopkins University Press website for free access to American Quarterly and the Encyclopedia (current ASA members only).
 Simply enter the member log in and password that you create or have already created for the JHU website to gain access to the EAS.

 Many of you have a user name and password for the JHUP site and are trying to use those here at the ASA website (or vice versa).
 To do so, you must create the same user name and password at both sites.